 - • Preference will be given to those applicants with Advanced Open Water certification and higher, and those with previous boat handling and ocean diving experience.

-- • Applicant must be physically fit and able to work on the water and in the sun for long periods of time.
+- • Applicant must be physically fit and able to work on the water and in the sun for long periods of time (8 hours a day several days in a row).

-- • Housing and reliable transportation must be provided by the intern.
+- • Housing and reliable vehicular transportation must be provided by the intern.

 - • All dive gear (excluding tanks) must be provided by the intern.